Finding Cross Browser Compatibility Issues in HTML and CSS

 - CSS font-size-adjust

-Similarly you can check for any of the CSS elements that you are using in your website that what are the browsers that doesn’t support those elements.
-Unsupported CSS elements causes cross browser compatibility issues.
+Similarly, you can check for any of the CSS elements that you are using in your website that what are the browsers that don’t support those elements.
+Unsupported CSS elements cause cross browser compatibility issues.

 HTML Issues in Browsers